luci/luci-go/lucicfg/doc/README.md

-A Milo UI view that displays a table-like console where columns are builders and rows are git commits on which builders are triggered.
+A Milo UI view that displays a table-like console.

+In this view columns are builders and rows are git commits on which builders are triggered.

 A console is associated with a single git repository it uses as a source of commits to display as rows.
 The watched ref set is defined via `refs` and